The Best Exercises for Diabetic Patients Types 1 and 2

 Reduced Human Body: Hamstring Curl

-Keep on to the chair again.
+Keep to the chair again.
 Flex your remaining foot and bend the knee, bringing your heel towards your buttocks.
 Keep the ideal leg a little bit bent.
 Lower your left foot back again to the ground.

-Do eight twelve reps, and after that, repeat with the best leg.
+Do eight to twelve reps, and after that, repeat with the best leg.
 To make this exercise more difficult, talk to your healthcare provider about whether it’s safe for you to wear ankle weights.

 Strength Training and Blood Sugar